named-data/ndn-atmos/README.md

   ./build/catalog/unit-tests
 </pre>

-* Note that you may need to set the LD_LIBRARY_PATH to include the path where the ndn-cxx shared library is installed.
-For example:
+* Note that if you are using Fedora or Ubuntu, you may need to create a configuration file for ndn-cxx in /etc/ld.so.conf.d to include the path where the libndn-cxx.so is installed.
+Then update using command below:
 <pre>
-  export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
   ldconfig
 </pre>

+*For example, if the libndn-cxx.so is installed in /usr/local/lib64, you need to include this path in a "ndn-cxx.conf" file in /etc/ld.so.conf.d directory, and then run "ldconfig".

 Running ndn-atmos